superbox-dev/unipi-control-os/README.md

 # Unipi Neuron buildroot

-This is an external buildroot tree for the Unipi Neuron (https://www.unipi.technology/).
+This is an external buildroot tree for the [Unipi Neuron](https://www.unipi.technology/) with preinstalled [Unipi Control](https://github.com/mh-superbox/unipi-control).
-All images contain Systemd, Python 3, Unipi kernel, Unipi tools and many useful system tools.
-The sdcard image is less than 300 MB!

 Device config for:
 * Unipi Neuron - RPi 3B+